bskyn/fetch-frontend/README.md

 ## Note

 Please note do not test in your broweser incognito mode as that prevents cookies stored on the browser and the authenticated endpoint api calls will fail.
+Additionally on Safari, it enforces stricter rules for cookies, so it seems you will need to disable "prevent cross-site tracking" in privacy for it to work.
+I think this can be fixed with a configuration change on the backend with correct attributes for same site and secure on the cookie.

 ## Documentation